kunalshrivastavapune25/my-notes/Interview/ctio.md

 ## ✅ **2.
 Can you list 5 biggest challenges you faced and resolution?**

 *These challenges taught me to think analytically, optimize processes, and collaborate across teams.
-In all cases, I focused on reducing load time, improving data quality, and ensuring predictable cutover execution and focussing on critical path.*
+In all cases, I focused on reducing load time, improving data quality, and ensuring predictable cutover execution and focussing on critical path.
+We get these knowledge from dry and mock runs *

 **1. Siebel CRM Migration – Slow Delta Load & Cutover Bottleneck**